Environmental guidance for your business in Northern Ireland & Scotland

 Fuel leaks and spills cause pollution, so it is essential that you store and handle fuels safely.
 This includes petrol, diesel, oil, liquid petroleum gas (LPG) and solid fuels such as coal.

-If you store oil, including petrol, diesel, fuel oil, lubricating oil, vegetable oils and heavy oils on your site, you need to comply with the oil storage regulations.
+If you store oil, including petrol, diesel, fuel oil, lubricating oil, vegetable oils and heavy oils on your site, you need to comply with the regulations on oil storage.

 If you store or use petroleum products on your site, you may need to comply with the Control of Major Accident Hazards (COMAH) Regulations.